LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/docs/system-architecture.md

   - `Secs_C`, `Mins_C`, `Hours_C`
 - **Special Notes:**
   - When current time matches alarm time, alarm triggers for **1 minute** (from 0 to 59 seconds of that minute)
+  - The module separates timekeeping, setting, and alarm logic into independent always blocks.
+  - This separation was intentionally designed to avoid synthesis conflicts and improve timing reliability.

 ---